suren-m/cw/labs/00_setup/00_vsonline_setup.md

 Claim your azure subscription and create your azure account using the temporary hotmail / outlook account

-> Note: Open below link in incognito/private mode if you are laptop is configured to automatically login to azure portal via AD integration
+> Note: Open below link in incognito/private mode if your laptop is configured to automatically login to azure portal via AD integration

-Goto https://www.microsoftazurepass.com/ and click `start`
+Goto https://www.microsoftazurepass.com/ and click `start` and follow the instructions to create your azure account.
+This will take 5 to 10 minutes.

 Once your Azure Account is ready, go to https://online.visualstudio.com/login and click `sign in`